 Bowman Bay: This sand and rock beach is at the north end of this tranquil bay on the southern tip of Fidalgo Island.

 Everywhere you look, are places to have a picnic.
 Places with picnic tables include Cranberry Lake, Cornet Bay, West and North Beaches on the Whidbey side, and Bowman Bay, Rosario, and Pass Lake on the Fidalgo side.

 If you take a blanket and are ready for an old fashioned picnic, try Lighthouse Point or Rosario Beach for perfect spots with incredible views.
 Please note that fires are permitted in designated areas only.

-The water is cold in the Puget Sound but that doesn’t stop many from taking a brief dip on a hot summers day.
+The water is cold in the Puget Sound but that doesn’t stop many from taking a brief dip on a hot summer’s day.
 The best place is West Beach for a salt water experience and if you prefer freshwater swimming, Cranberry Lake lies less than 200 feet to the east.
-Cranberry Lake hosts a sandy beach with an enclosed swimming area on the west side of the lake and water temperatures are typically between 55 and 60 degrees (much warmer than the ocean waters to the west).
+Cranberry Lake hosts a sandy beach with an enclosed swimming area on the west side of the lake and water temperatures are typically between 55 and 60 degrees (about 13 and 15 degrees C).

 Picnic tables and ample driftwood provide excellent spots to eat and relax at our swimming areas.